Lancaster And Douglas Still Tough Enough In The 1980’s

 But still, those yearning for very silly 80’s-ness certainly won’t be disappointed.
 Watching two titans of the industry subjected to the indignities of high concept plotting might prove uncomfortable if the two titans in question didn’t appear effervescently game for the aforementioned crotch-kicks, middle finger-extending, and – in possibly one of its most costly iterations in a formulaic comedy – a helicopter-shot, over a moving train, capturing the defiant unveiling of a 70-year-old posterior.
 (Yes, Kirk Douglas used his considerable clout to include a “mooning”.)

-Inspired by Douglas and Lancaster’s appearance as co-presenters during a segment of the 1984 Academy Awards, the high concept of screenwriters James Orr and Jim Cruickshank, where the title tough guys encounter talking cars, closed-circuit TV, light beer, frozen yogurt, and the since-changed meaning of the word “gay”, nonetheless gets most of its comic mileage from the still-potent chemistry of two acting greats.
+Inspired by Douglas and Lancaster’s appearance as co-presenters during a segment of the 1984 Academy Awards, the broad notions of screenwriters James Orr and Jim Cruickshank, where the title tough guys encounter talking cars, closed-circuit TV, light beer, frozen yogurt, and the since-changed meaning of the word “gay”, nonetheless gets most of its comic mileage from the still-potent chemistry of two acting greats.
 No indignity of which, again, diminishes Lancaster’s gravitas or Douglas’ sangfroid, the still-virile pair of 50’s-era studs are never less than a delight to watch through even the most groan-inducing moments of 80’s-era excess.
 (The blazing-red, baggy-clown-like “designer” outfit Douglas is forced to wear through the middle section of the movie being Exhibit A.)

 Featuring a Kino Lorber-moderated commentary with director Jeff Kanew, best known for 1984’s Revenge of the Nerds and 1991’s V.I.
 Warshowski, the backstory of working with a pair of Hollywood He-Men proves just as interesting (especially the affectionate competitiveness that existed between the two performers) as the on-screen goings-on.
 Surprising to my own 30 years later viewing of this now vintage movie was the stylistic decision to shoot Tough Guys in anamorphic widescreen (one of the moderators even recalls seeing the film in 70mm!), and the “bigness” of the image actually allows the first time in any of the actors’ previous movies where their extra-broad shoulders could realistically fit in the same shot.